ojukajonzo/driver_drowsiness/README.md

 # driver_drowsiness
-this is to help work on the code that will be used fro drowsiness detection in drivers
+this is to help work on the code that will be used for drowsiness detection in drivers mnay more is to come